MariaRajiv1/Posture_corrector/reports/README.md

 ### Project Report
 The complete project report, including the problem statement, objectives, literature review, system design, implementation, testing, results, and conclusion.

-### Project Proposal
-The initial proposal outlining the project objectives, scope, methodology, and expected outcomes.

 ### Presentation
 Presentation slides prepared for project reviews, demonstrations, or evaluations.

-### Supporting Documents
-Additional documentation such as block diagrams, flowcharts, circuit diagrams, and other technical references used during the project.

----

 ## Purpose